 His clients include businesses, individuals, property owners, developers, investors, builders, national and regional banks and trust companies.
 He also represents lay and professional fiduciaries in probate and trust disputes.

-The following is a selection of the types of cases which Mr. Fisher has successfully litigated in the recent past:
+The following is a selection of the types of cases which Mr. Fisher has successfully litigated:

 - Obtained a $3.8 million settlement for a client involved in a series of complex loan transactions.